sirius-ms/sirius-client-openAPI/README.md

 ## Versioning

 The client library versions are combinations of the **API version** and the **SIRIUS version**.
 Example: `v3.1+sirius6.3.3` is the client library for SIRIUS 6.3.3 with API version 3.1.

+## Testing

+For local testig we suggest following the approaches in [PythonTest](.github/workflows/PythonTest.yml) and [RTest](.github/workflows/RTest.yml) (refer also to [our contribution guidelines](CONTRIBUTING.md#testing-and-integration)).

+Note that our tests always assume the REST service running on port 8080 and that we start SIRIUS manually on this port.
+This is mainly due to GitHub runners having special layouts of e.g. file hierarchy.
+Automatic detection of port and PID by the `SiriusSDK` classes is tested in the conda-forge build process for Windows, macOS and Linux.
+If you make use of this, you need to remove the hardcoded port from the tests.

+Note also that our tests can **not** be run in parallel, due to the nature of them running on one instance of SIRIUS.
+A simple example: If the test for job deletion checks if there is one less job after deletion, a parallel test may have already added two more jobs to SIRIUS, making the job deletion test fail even if it worked.